Growth Monitoring Program

 - How does the Growth Monitoring Program relate to Envision Eugene: Vision to Action?

-The Envision Eugene Technical Advisory (EETAC) has recently been appointed by the City Manager and will have their first meeting in October.
+The Envision Eugene Technical Advisory (EETAC) has recently been appointed by the City Manager and began meeting in October 2018.
 The scope of the EETAC will include City-wide growth management initiatives, starting with urban reserves.
-The group will represent a range of voices in the community and will provide feedback to staff on technical-related issues.
-For more information on the EETAC, click here.
+The group represents a range of voices in the community and will provide feedback to staff on technical-related issues.
+For more information, see the EETAC.

 Other opportunities for involvement may come up through outreach, public meetings, and regular presentations of the monitoring results.